 What is the main purpose of the storage you are going to have?

-Let’s say that you will use it as a backup for your main storage, will you need just one copy of it, or need to keep more than one copies?
+Let’s say that you will use it as a backup for your main storage, will you need just one copy of it, or need to keep more than one copy?
 Different backup strategy consumes different among of space.
-If you frequently need more space, and you decide to go with cloud; you need to select the right cloud service carefully; otherwise, you will find out that the cloud service cost you much more that you expected.
+If you frequently need more space, and you decide to go with the cloud; you need to select the right cloud service carefully; otherwise, you will find out that the cloud service costs you much more that you expected.
 Backup speed is another shortage for cloud storage, you won’t want to see that the nightly backup is still on-going when you go to the office in the morning.

-If you need to sync your files so you or other people can access to the same file using different devices.
+If you need to sync your files so you or other people can access the same file using different devices.
 Cloud service provides what you are looking for.
 No matter you are working within the same building or in another country, you have no problem access your data using cloud service.

 Generally, latency significantly affects how usable and enjoyable devices and communications are.
 Those problems can be significant for cloud service communications, which can be especially prone to latency for several reasons.

 There are lots of possibilities that would result in latency, e.g. the standard number of router hops or ground-to-satellite communication hops on the way to the target server.
-The data center of a cloud provider can’t be everywhere and close to every end-user, so the big distances created result in unavoidable latency.
+The data center of a cloud provider can’t be everywhere and close to every end-user, so the big distances created to result in unavoidable latency.

-The latency of a cloud service might range from several tens to hundreds millisecond, by contrast, on-premise storage usually provides satisfied latency for applications.
-For example, QSAN XCubeFAS provides 1,200K IOPS under 1 millisecond, which meets the performance requirement for heavy business load.
+The latency of a cloud service might range from several tens to hundreds of millisecond, by contrast, on-premise storage usually provides satisfied latency for applications.
+For example, QSAN XCubeFAS provides 1,200K IOPS under 1 millisecond, which meets the performance requirement for the heavy business load.

 If your storage is built for these types of business, always consider on-premise storage as your first choice.
-You will not want your customer stop business because they cannot tolerate the slow response time of your site!
+You will not want your customer to stop business because they cannot tolerate the slow response time of your site!